trimble-oss/website-modus.trimble.com/content/components/web/buttons/styles.md

 - All buttons should be interactive and perform an action.
 - They should be discoverable, easy to identify, and specific.
-- Always have a text label within the button container.
+- Always have a text label within the text button container.
 Icons are optional.
+- When using icon-only buttons, make sure the symbol is comprehensive and scalable.
+A text tooltip can provide the name of the functionality.
+- The use of secondary icon-only buttons (gray or white) as default is recommended over the use of primary blue.
+- An icon can be used in combination with a dropdown caret in an icon-only button.
 - Make buttons look and feel clickable.
 - If using multiple buttons, label them distinctly.
-- The size of the buttons should be used in proportion to the context and content around it.
+- The size of the text buttons should be used in proportion to the context and content around it.

 <table class="table table-bordered">
   <thead class="thead-light">